-Even though the terms service animal, emotional support animal, and therapy animal get used interchangeably, they don’t mean the same thing.
+Even though people often use the terms service animal, emotional support animal, and therapy animal interchangeably, they don’t mean the same thing.
 Therapy animals are trained to comfort other people (like nursing home residents), not their handler.
 Emotional support animals calm and comfort their handler, but aren’t trained for any tasks related to the handler’s disability.

 In contrast, service animals (legally, only dogs and miniature horses) perform specific tasks for people with disabilities, mental health disorders and some medical conditions.